cabaletta/baritone/IMPACT.md

 Baritone will be in Impact 4.4 with nice integrations with its utility modules, but if you're impatient you can run Baritone on top of Impact 4.3 right now.

-You can either build Baritone yourself, or download the jar from September 4 from <a href="https://www.dropbox.com/s/imc6xwwpwsh3i0y/baritone-1.0.0.jar?dl=0">here</a>
+You can either build Baritone yourself, or download the jar (as of commit <a href="https://github.com/cabaletta/baritone/commit/72eec135d02d09b773240c175edb3c8accab8654">72eec13</a>, built on September 10) from <a href="https://www.dropbox.com/s/imc6xwwpwsh3i0y/baritone-1.0.0.jar?dl=0">here</a>.

 To build it yourself, clone and setup Baritone (instructions in main README.md).
 Then, build the jar.
 From the command line, it's `./gradlew build` (or `gradlew build` on Windows).
 In IntelliJ, you can just start the `build` task in the Gradle menu.